First read about general requirements at Before You Apply, and then learn about additional requirements.

 When you complete your application, you should enter your biographical data as it appears on your passport:

-Upload a copy of your passport and of all dependents who will accompany you to Rutgers as part of the supporting materials for your application.
+A copy of your passport and of all dependents who will accompany you to Rutgers will be needed if you are recommended for admission.

 Most international applicants will not have a Grade Point Average (GPA) that is based on the 4-point scale used in the United States.
 If this is the case for you, please enter 0.00 on the electronic application.
 GPA information is used for statistical purposes and your transcripts will clarify your academic achievement.